-Learn the truth about how admissions committees evaluate your child’s freshman year
+How much do freshman year grades count for college?
+Learn the truth about how admissions committees evaluate your child’s first year

 A sinking feeling sets in among many high school students as they embark on the college application process.
 Some might think, “I messed up freshman year of high school” and, with it, any chance of acceptance at their dream college.